frenetic-lang/tutorials/OxRepeater/index.md

 | 30       | UDP     | Controller         | 3       | 284   |
 | 20       | ICMP    | Output 2           | 0       | 0     |
 |----------+---------+--------------------+---------+-------|

+Read from top to bottom, these rules can be understood as follows:

 * The first and highest priority rule drops all Internet Control Message Protocol (ICMP) packets (because it has an empty action